You’re working. A lot. It’s one of those dizzyingly busy weeks at work.

 Or do they?

-So if you’re ready to work to live – and not the other way around – check out her article on the importance of self-care with 10 totally reasonable, actionable, everyday things you can do to pour back into yourself.
+If you’re ready to work to live – and not the other way around – check out this article on the importance of self-care with 10 totally reasonable, actionable, everyday things you can do to pour back into yourself.

 Read on here.